ericdouglas/onli-reducer/README.md

 [![Edit counter](https://codesandbox.io/static/img/play-codesandbox.svg)](https://codesandbox.io/s/counter-c6vy4?fontsize=14)

-> **OBS**: although in this simple example it can not be so evident the benefits of using onli-reducer, for real-world applications the amount of boilerplate code that onli-reducer helps you to not type is considerable.
+> **OBS**: although in this simple example it can not be so evident the benefits of using onli-reducer, for real-world applications the amount of boilerplate code that onli-reducer helps you to **not** type is considerable.

 ## Convetions

-Inside `your.reducer.js` file, attach your synchronous functions to the actions object and name your asynchronous functions with an underscore, so you now they are both private and async.
+Inside `your.reducer.js` file, attach your synchronous functions to the `actions` object and name your asynchronous functions with an underscore, so you now they are both private and async.

-These async functions will be triggered from your sync ones, and after finish their job such async functions will dispatch
+These async functions will be triggered from your sync ones, and after finish their job such async functions will be able to dispatch sync functions to update the state.

+**It is a good practice to keep your reducer "pure", only dealing with sync functions.**

+You can see how it is implemented in our [example app](#using-onli-reducer-with-react-hooks--context).

 ## API